marksmccann/boost-js-select/README.md

 instance.enable();
 ```
 ### findOption( char )
-Compares the first character of each option's value against the alphanumeric character passed in and returns the index of the first match.
+Compares the first character of each option's html content against the character passed in and returns the index of the first match.
 Will return index of active option if no match is found.
 ```javascript
 instance.findOption( 'a' );
 ```